Last Update May 18th, 2018

 If you are looking for a place to start, then Freelancer is the best place for you.
 Its easy to sign up as a freelancer or employer and start earning or hiring.
 I always recommend newbies and even the professional freelancers who have worked on other freelance sites to join Freelancer.com.

 Upwork is the new beast that has come out of merging of oDesk.com and Elance.com and is my personal favorite. oDesk and Elance, the world’s two biggest freelance websites joined hands and merged to form Upwork.com in middle of 2015 forming a big competitor for Freelance.com.
 But even after so much noise around people opposing this decision of theirs, I personally think it is still the same amazing place for finding jobs and hiring freelancers.

 When I started my freelance career I did it with these sites and now I feel good that I have one website and one portfolio.
-Upwork provides very high quality service and the fees that they take for projects are also small.
-The most important thing that I love about oDesk is its support team.
+Upwork provides very high quality service and the fees that they take for projects is also small.
+The most important thing that I love about Upwork is their support team.
 It never happened that they were not able to respond to my queries and problems.

 It is the world’s largest marketplace for small services.
 The most interesting part is you can create gigs for as low as $5.
 It can prove to be a money making system for you even if you don’t know the coding or design stuff.
 Just have a look at the gigs others are creating and see if you can do that too.
 If you can do something very usual that people may be willing to pay $5 for then you can make significant amount of money here.